An operational characterization of the notion of probability by algorithmic randomness and its applications: Introduction

 is being generated, where each number is the outcome of the corresponding throwing of the die.
 Then the following naive question may arise naturally.

 \begin{quote} \textbf{Question}: What property should this infinite sequence satisfy as a probabilistic phenomenon? \end{quote}

 In this paper we try to answer this question.
-We characterize the notion of probability as an infinite sequence of outcomes in a probabilistic phenomenon of a \emph{specific mathematical property}.
+We characterize the notion of probability as an infinite sequence of outcomes in a probabilistic phenomenon, which has a \emph{specific mathematical property}.
 We call such an infinite sequence of outcomes the \emph{operational characterization of the notion of probability}.
 As the specific mathematical property, in this paper we adopt the notion of \emph{Martin-L\"of randomness with respect to Bernoulli measure}, a notion in algorithmic randomness.

 We put forward this proposal as a thesis (see Thesis~\ref{thesis} in Section~\ref{OPT}).
-We check the validity of the thesis based on our intuitive understanding of the notion of probability.
-Furthermore, we characterize \emph{equivalently} the basic notions in probability theory in terms of the operational characterization.
+We check the validity of the thesis in detail, based on our intuitive understanding of the notion of probability.
+In particular, we show that the thesis is properly consistent with the notion of probability in quantum mechanics.
+We do this by demonstrating the fact that an elementary event with probability one occurs certainly in quantum mechanics, on a variety of grounds.
+We then characterize \emph{equivalently} the basic notions in probability theory in terms of the operational characterization.
 Namely, we equivalently characterize the notion of the \emph{independence} of random variables/events in terms of the operational characterization, and represent the notion of \emph{conditional probability} in terms of the operational characterization in a natural way.
 The existence of these equivalent characterizations confirms further the validity of the thesis.